jilljenn/tryalgo/docs/content.rst

 Prime numbers are best generated with Eratosthene's method, see `eratosthene <tryalgo/tryalgo.html#module-tryalgo.eratosthene>`__.

-The library contains functions to compute the greatest common divisor (GCD in english or PGCD in french), to compute the Bezout coefficients and the binomial coefficients, see `arithm <tryalgo/tryalgo.html#module-tryalgo.arithm>`__.
+The library contains functions to compute the greatest common divisor (GCD in english or PGCD in french), to compute the Bezot coefficients and the binomial coefficients, see `arithm <tryalgo/tryalgo.html#module-tryalgo.arithm>`__.

 Fast exponentiation is a very powerful technique, which applies also to exponentiation of matrices, see `fast_exponentiation <tryalgo/tryalgo.html#module-tryalgo.fast_exponentiation>`__.